German Greens mull new identity and coalition with Merkel

 Another “grand coalition” with the SPD remains more likely, not least for a Chancellor ill inclined to political adventure, at a time of some upheaval among the Greens.
 A stronger party, the SPD would also help curtail the influence of the CSU.

-Yet the SPD is in no hurry to back Merkel after its support was devastated during the last 2005-09 grand coalition.
-It would likely exact a high price for joining government and laboring under the shadow of a popular chancellor.
+Yet the SPD is is no hurry to back Merkel after its support was devastated during the last 2005-09 grand coalition.
+It would likely exact a high price for joining government and labouring under the shadow of a popular chancellor.

 Both the Greens and the SPD are concerned Merkel’s CDU/CSU is trying to play the potential partners off against each other to get a better coalition deal.

-“The parties must not do tactical maneuvering to willfully delay the negotiations,” SPD leader Sigmar Gabriel told the Sueddeutsche Zeitung.
+“The parties must not do tactical maneouvring to wilfully delay the negotiations,” SPD leader Sigmar Gabriel told the Sueddeutsche Zeitung.

 The CSU/CDU and the Greens have nonetheless said they will take the exploratory talks on Thursday very seriously.